KPMallaney/WebexExportv1/README.md

 # WebexExportv1
 Used to export Webex rooms

-Must be using atleast Python version 3.9
+Must be using Python version 3.9 or greater.

 Webex Token: https://developer.webex.com/docs/getting-started